Anatomy

 Your physician may recommend you consider undergoing the procedure if you experience moderate to severe pain, stiffness, and mobility limitations following other forms of less aggressive treatment like rest, ice application, and physical therapy, or if you have experienced a significant, acute bicep tendon tear.

 Individuals whose injuries were so severe that the bicep tendon detached from the labrum are also candidates.
 In medical terminology, this event is labeled a SLAP tear.
-The term SLAP stands for Superior Labrum Anterior and Posterior.
+The term SLAP stands for superior labral tear from anterior to posterior.

 In the hours leading up to the operation, recipients will usually be asked to refrain from consuming any food or beverages.
 Patients will be required to disclose any medications that they routinely use.
 Certain drugs might increase a recipient’s risk of complications or slow the healing process.